County College of Morris

 County College of Morris (CCM) is a public community college in Randolph, New Jersey.
 CCM offers associate degree and certificate programs as well as transfer opportunities for students looking to pursue a bachelor's degree at another institution, along with workforce development offerings.

-The college was founded in 1966 and first opened its doors to students in 1968.
-The college's first president was Dr. Sherman H. Masten.
+Founded in 1966, the college first opened its doors to students in 1968.
+The college's first president was Sherman H. Masten.
 The college's library was later renamed in his honor, becoming the Sherman H. Masten Learning Resource Center.

-When President Masten retired in 1986, Dr. Edward J. Yaw became the second president of CCM.
-After 30 years of leadership as CCM president, Dr. Yaw retired in 2016 and Dr. Anthony J. Iacono became the college's third president.
-Prior to joining CCM, President Iacono had served as vice president of Academic Affairs at Indian River State College in Fort Pierce, FL.
+When Masten retired in 1986, Edward J. Yaw became president of CCM.
+Yaw retired in 2016 and Anthony J. Iacono became the college's third president.
+Prior to joining CCM, Iacono had served as vice president of Academic Affairs at Indian River State College in Fort Pierce, Florida.

 The college is located in Randolph, Morris County, New Jersey.